*** 20th Anniversary: 2003 to 2023 ***

 West Saint John

-Barry's Response - I have been to Saint John, but only in the summer.
+Barry's Response - I have been to Saint John, but only in June and July.
 Lovely place.
-I like the maritime feel and the moist air, as opposed the oppressive dryness we experience out west all the time.
+I like the maritime feel and the moist air, as opposed the constant dryness we experience out west in the prairies all the time.
 I did find Fredericton substantially warmer in July, though.

 Having said that, the winter shot shown above looks very similar to a winter photograph taken on the prairies.
 White snow, brown just above everything else.
-Except I thought blue skies in winter were unique to the prairies.
+Except I thought blue skies in winter were common only in the prairies.

-If anyone is thinking of visiting thisi part of New Brunswick sometime...do more than just think.
+If anyone is thinking of visiting this part of New Brunswick sometime...do more than just think.
 Go check it out.
 It's a city...not too big.
-Just under 70,000 in the vicinity.
+Just around 75,000 in the vicinity.
 Go to the City Market.
-It's big and old and unlike anything else.
-Have fun.
+It's big and old and displays a character unlike anything else.

 by Jarrett Kay